advenjourney/advenjourney/web/docs/about-us/vision.md

 ---
 title: Vision & Mission
+sidebarDepth: 1
 ---

 # Connect and travel with like minded people

 We love traveling!
 We share experiences!
 We want to deeply connect!

 These are the derived mission statements from our shared Vision and some strategies